Miles Straume

 Miles Straume is a fictional character played by Ken Leung on the ABC television series Lost.
-He made his first apperence in the season four episode "Confirmed Dead" and his last in the series finale.
+He made his first appearance in the season four episode "Confirmed Dead" and his last in the series finale.
 Miles is depicted as a hotheaded and sarcastic medium as a crew member aboard the Kahana, a freighter offshore the main island.
-After arriving on the main island he becomes an ally of the survivors of Oceanic Airlines Flight 815 and aides their efforts to escape the island.
+After arriving on the main island he becomes an ally of the survivors of Oceanic Airlines Flight 815 and aids their efforts to escape the island.

 The writers created the role of Miles specifically for Leung after seeing him guest star on The Sopranos.
 Leung was the only actor to read for the part.
 They chose his name because it resembles "maelstrom", another word for a powerful whirlpool.
 Reaction to the character was positive.

 Fictional biography

 Miles was born in March 1977.
 As a child, he lives with his mother Lara Chang (Leslie Ishii) in Encino, California.
 Miles resents his father for never having been around and also has disdain for other fathers who mistreat their children.
 During his childhood, Miles discovered that he could hear the thoughts of the deceased.
 He uses his ability to become a professional spiritualist.